Arty is my latest project. It will be an autonomous robot

 One of the most unique things about Arty is I can control him via

-a TV remote control!
-(Actually a VCR remote.)
+a VCR remote control!
 A few

 years ago Radio Shack sold an IR receiver made to